-Measuring and test equipment used in the field shall be controlled by a calibration program in accordance with the EG&G Quality Program Plan-60 Manual.
-The guidance of EPA SW-846, third edition, shall be followed in determining analytical instrument calibration frequency and concentrations based on the methodology employed for sampling.
+Measuring and test equipment shall be controlled by a calibration program in accordance with the BWP Quality Program Plan-149 Manual.
+Where applicable the guidance of EPA SW-846, third edition, shall be followed in determining analytical instrument calibration frequency and concentrations based on the methodology employed for sampling.
 Calibration of measuring and test equipment may be performed internally using standards traceable to the National Bureau of Standards, where applicable, or externally by the equipment manufacturer or approved calibration facility.
 If no nationally-recognized standard exists for the equipment to be calibrated, the basis for calibration shall be documented.